Do you struggle to get a good night’s sleep every night?

 In many cases, a condition called obstructive sleep apnea, or OSA, is the main contributing cause of sleep disturbances.
-Some people say that weight gain can contribute to OSA, which, in turn, contributes to a terrible night’s sleep.
+It’s believed that weight gain can contributes to OSA, which, in turn, contributes to a terrible night’s sleep.

 But is that really possible?
 Is sleep related to weight gain?

 What Is Obstructive Sleep Apnea and What Are the Symptoms?